Peerform

 Peerform is a peer-to-peer lending company based in New York City, which matches prime and near-prime qualified borrowers in the United States to accredited high net worth and institutional investors on its online platform.
 Its algorithm to determine loan eligibility focuses on a variety of factors including but not limited to FICO scores.
-In January 2011, Peerform raised $1.3 million during an angel funding round.
-In April 2014, Peerform raised $1.1 million in a seed funding round led by Corporest Development, a European investment firm.

 History

-The company was founded in 2010 by Mikael Rapaport, Meytal Benichou and Elie Galam.
+The company was founded in 2010 by Mikael Rapaport.
+In 2011, it raised $1.3 million during an angel funding round.
+Gregg Schoenberg joined the company's board of directors in 2012 and serves as its executive chairman.

+In 2014, it raised $1.1 million in a seed funding round led by Corporest Development, a European investment firm.

 In April 2014, Peerform entered into several agreements under which institutional lenders will fund whole loans on Peerform's platform with a fixed interest rate set by Peerform's algorithm.
-Time (magazine) has since listed Peerform as one of the "three principal U.S. players" in the peer-to-peer lending industry.
+In 2024, Time listed Peerform as one of the "three principal U.S. players" in the peer-to-peer lending industry.

 Business Model

 Peerform provides an online personal loan platform which acts as a marketplace between potential borrowers and investors who lend money.
-By matching borrowers with investors, Peerform offers its investors access to a personal loan asset class in a US market which is reported to have grown by 176.6% per year between 2008 and 2013.
-Peerform only accepts accredited investors under SEC Reg D Rule 506(c) or institutional investors to lend money on its platform.
+It only accepts accredited investors under SEC Reg D Rule 506(c) or institutional investors to lend money on its platform.
 Borrowers are screened on a variety of factors so as to ascertain what Peerform defines as “creditworthiness”.
 Peerform accepts near-prime (see Subprime lending) and prime borrowers with Credit Scores as low as 600 (and above).
 Each borrower is presented a fixed APR (and fixed interest rate) with an equal repayment scheme that allows them to pay back the loan in automatic bank debits spread out over 3 years.

 Investors choose between funding a whole loan or a fraction of a loan.
-A “whole loan” is where a single borrower receives money from a single investor, whereas with a “fractional loan”, a loan is syndicated among multiple investors.
 Loans range from a minimum of $1,000 to a maximum of $25,000, which has increased from an earlier maximum loan of $15,000.